 What are behaviours of concern?

-The term ‘behaviours of concern’ refers to behaviours that can cause harm or distress to the person doing them and/or other people around them or associated with them.
+The term ‘behaviours of concern’ refers to behaviours that can cause harm or distress.
+This could be to the person doing them and/or other people around them or associated with them.

 Behaviours of concern can include:

-Ms Booth says: “The people we support usually display behaviours which have made it difficult for them to interact with others safely or effectively, such as physical or verbal aggression or offensive language.
+Julie Booth, head of quality at Exemplar Health Care, says: “The people we support usually display behaviours which have made it difficult for them to interact with others safely or effectively.
+This might be physical or verbal aggression or offensive language.
 Many of them have been deemed to have behaviours that are considered ‘too complex’ for mainstream nursing and care services.”

 How long a person lives with behaviours of concern depends on the cause and the individual.
-Many people with a brain injury can make a full or near-full recovery, while for people with dementia or other degenerative disorders, the damage to their brain gets progressively worse over time.
+Many people with a brain injury can make a full or near-full recovery.
+But for people with dementia or other degenerative disorders, the damage to their brain gets progressively worse over time.
 Care for behaviours of concern supports each person and the challenges they face on an individual basis.

 Ms Booth explains: “Our community-based homes and OneCare services provide person-centred care and rehabilitation that focuses on maximising independence, building everyday living skills and empowering people to live as fulfilled lives as possible.”